-Salkantay Trek 4 days to Machu Picchu
+Salkantay Trekking 4 Days to Machu Picchu

 The Classic Salkantay Trek 4 days to Machu Picchu, is the perfect option if you're looking to escape the hustle and bustle of everyday life.
 This trek takes you through some of the most stunning scenery in the Peruvian Andes and culminates with a visit to the world-famous Inca site of Machu Picchu.